martinmolema/Mathematics/linefractals/peano/README.md

 # The Peano Curve
+In geometry, the Peano curve is the first example of a space-filling curve to be discovered, by Giuseppe Peano in 1890.
+Peano's curve is a surjective, continuous function from the unit interval onto the unit square, however it is not injective.
+Peano was motivated by an earlier result of Georg Cantor that these two sets have the same cardinality.
+Because of this example, some authors use the phrase "Peano curve" to refer more generally to any space-filling curve

 Working example can be viewed [here](https://math.molema.org/linefractals/peano/).

 ## Introduction

 I was looking at this curve and tried to discover how the iterations were built.
 This was a bit of a mystery.
 I saw approximately where the similarities were, but the sizes didn't add up.
 This is best seen using images.

 ## The shape repeats